Article

 Reporting Form: W2 or 1099?

 The League of Minnesota Cities (LMC), per IRS guidance, recommends paying all election judges as employees via payroll, reported on a Form W2.
 However, State and Federal income tax withholding is not required on election worker pay.
-In addition, Minnesota has a Section 218 Agreement in place, thus excluding election workers from FICA (Social Security and Medicare Tax) until an employee earns at least $2,000 in election worker pay for the calendar year.
+In addition, Minnesota has a Section 218 Agreement in place, thus excluding election workers from FICA (Social Security and Medicare Tax) until an employee earns at least $2,300 (for 2024) in election worker pay for the calendar year.
 Once the threshold is met, however, employee and employer shares of FICA tax is due on ALL earnings, starting with the first dollar earned.

 Payroll Reporting and Processing Guidelines